dmitchsplunk/azure-openai-example/README.md

 # Azure OpenAI Example with Splunk

+This version of the example uses [opentelemetry-instrumentation-openai-v2](https://pypi.org/project/opentelemetry-instrumentation-openai-v2/) rather than OpenLIT to instrument the application.

 ## Prerequisites

 * Azure account with Azure OpenAI enabled (refer to this [document](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) for details)